Graduate Orientation and Information Sessions

 Center for Global Engagement – International Student Orientation

-The Center for Global Engagement (CGE), under the Division of Student-Affairs, is the department assigned by the University and designated by the federal government to provide services to international students in F-1 and J-1 visa classifications.
-The CGE provides mandatory orientation sessions at the beginning of each semester for new international students in F-1 or J-1 visa status.
+The Center for Global Engagement (CGE) is the department assigned by the University and designated by the federal government to provide services to international students in F-1 and J-1 visa classifications and ensure FSU compliance with federal immigration law.

-Another approach to professional development is the series of workshops offered during the academic year for FSU graduate and postdoctoral students.
-Working closely with outstanding research faculty, administrators and the Career Center, the FSU Graduate School offers a wide range of workshops designed to equip students to achieve their educational and career goals.
-Descriptions of the academic year professional development workshops are located at http://gradschool.fsu.edu/Professional-Development/Professional-Development-Workshop-Series.
+Another approach to professional development is the series of workshops offered during the academic year for FSU graduate and postdoctoral students by The Fellows Society, Office of Graduate Fellowships and Awards, Program for Instructional Excellence, and the Office of Postdoctoral Affairs.
+Working closely with outstanding research faculty, administrators, and the Career Center, the Graduate School offers a wide range of workshops designed to equip students to achieve their educational and career goals.
+Descriptions of professional development workshops are located at https://gradschool.fsu.edu/professional-development/professional-development-workshops.

 Preparing Future Faculty (PFF) Program

 The Preparing Future Faculty (PFF) program assists doctoral and terminal master's students in getting ready for faculty work.
 Through participation in coursework, workshops, mentoring, and interviewing faculty from other institutions, PFF candidates increase awareness of expectations for faculty performance and of resources available to aid in scholarly careers, and build their readiness to address teaching, research, and related demands of faculty life.